conradakunga/Blog/_posts/2025-01-02-dependency-injection-in-c-net-part-3-making-implementations-hot-pluggable.md

 }
 ```

-Only one provider will be configured for injection when the application starts up.
+Only **one provider** will be configured for injection when the application starts up.
 Thus, when the endpoint receives a request, the correct implementation will be injected to process it.

-This is an improvement from the previous post.
-When we need to change the provider, we simply update the setting in the appsettings.json and then restart the application.
+This is an improvement over the previous post.
+When we need to change the provider, we simply **update the setting** in `appsettings.json` and **restart** the application.